ronaldbosma/call-apim-with-managed-identity/README.md

 Follow the instructions and choose **Federated Service Principal (SP + OIDC)**, as OpenID Connect (OIDC) is the authentication method used by the pipeline, and only a **service principal** can be granted the necessary permissions in Entra ID.

 After the service principal has been created:
 - Add the Microsoft Graph permissions **Application.ReadWrite.All**, **AppRoleAssignment.ReadWrite.All** and **DelegatedPermissionGrant.ReadWrite.All** to the app registration of the service principal, and grant admin consent for these permissions.
+Use the **application permissions** type, not delegated permissions type.
 These permissions are necessary to deploy the Entra ID resources with the Microsoft Graph Bicep Extension.
 - Assign the service principal either the **Application Administrator** or **Cloud Application Administrator** role if it's not already assigned.
 One of these roles is necessary for the [hooks](#hooks) to successfully remove the Entra ID resources during cleanup.

 For detailed guidance, refer to: